gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 ----------
-- Job executions can now be expanded to show process details in `Provisioning > Automation > Executions`
+- Output results now appear correctly in the Execution Detail window in `Provisioning > Automation > Executions`.
+Similarly, output results will also now appear correctly in the Execution Detail window in `Provisioning > Jobs > Job Executions`.

 Role Permission Updates
 ^^^^^^^^^^^^^^^^^^^^^^^
-- Output results now appear correctly in the Execution Detail window in `Provisioning > Automation > Executions`.
-Similarly, output results will also now appear correctly in the Execution Detail window in `Provisioning > Jobs > Job Executions`.

 Service Version Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^